Vesting

 Add dependencies

-Just like the Hello plu-ts example; this project already comes with plu-ts as dependecy; all we need to do to then is to run
+Just like the Hello plu-ts example; this project already comes with plu-ts as dependency; all we need to do to then is to run

 npm install